kapsali29/practical_data_science_project2/README.md

 In this assignment, you will follow the steps of researchers that investigated the value of personal connections in times of financial crisis.

 * * *

-> Panos Louridas, Associate Professor
-> Department of Management Science and Technology
-> Athens University of Economics and Business
-> louridas@aueb.gr

 </div>

 </div>